macmanpb/CSV-BOM/README.md

 # CSV-BOM
-Creates a bill of material from the browser components tree in Autodesk Fusion360.
+Creates a bill of material and cut lists from the browser components tree in Autodesk Fusion360.

 ## General Usage Instructions
 After [installation](#installation), go to the toolbar "Create" submenu and choose "Create BOM".
 A dialog appears which shows provided options to control the CSV output.
 Click OK and a save file dialog comes up.
 Name your file and click OK.
 After creating the file a message box popups with the information that the file has successfully created.
 Open a suitable app which can handle CSV formatted files.
 Import the CSV file and voila the BOM of your design is showing.
+There is also an option to generate cut lists for woodworking projects.
+They can be used in conjunction with a software by [Gary Darby](http://www.delphiforfun.org/Programs/CutList.htm) to optimize panel use.

 ### Supportet options